-Monitor Corn Fields for Stalk Quality Problems (Crop Insights)
+Monitor Corn Fields for Stalk Quality Problems

-By Steve Butzen, Agronomy Information Manager
+Crop Insights written by Steve Butzen, Agronomy Information Manager

 - Stalk lodging problems occur on some corn acres every year in North America, due to a variety of stresses that affect stalk quality.

 - Drought, low sunlight, insect and disease pressure, and low fertility are major stresses that reduce the photosynthetic rate or leaf area of the corn plant.

 - If photosynthesis is unable to supply the demands of the developing kernels, the plant redirects root and stalk carbohydrates to the ear.
 Stalk rot organisms can then invade weakened and dying plant tissues.

 - Careful scouting and harvesting fields according to crop condition can help prevent field losses due to low stalk quality.

 - This Crop Insights will explain the causes of stalk rot problems in corn, and how to prevent stalk problems from reducing harvestable yield.